MANNA works in partnership with the 4 dioceses:

 Bishop: The Right Reverend Carlos Simão Matsinhe

 The Diocese of Lebombo’s beginnings go back a long way to the 1890’s.
 It is located in the southern part of the country and is divided into 7 archdeaconries.
-Lebombo has 300 congregations, 55 priests, 4 deacons and 287 catechists (lay ministers) and like both Niassa and Angola, it is growing.
+Lebombo has 250 congregations (with 23 new ones being formed), 58 priests, 4 deacons and 295 catechists (lay ministers) and like both Niassa and Angola, it is growing.
+It has 21 ordinands at present, 8 of whom are women.
 It’s community development work comes under the banner of Anglican Social Action and is involved in education and health care.
 It has plans to build seminary to train more priests and grow the kingdom of God in depth and numbers across the diocese.

 Mozambique – Niassa